Mark O. Hatfield United States Courthouse

 Judge Russo expects the vast majority of civil cases to be tried within 18 months of the date of filing.
 At a Rule 16 conference, case management dates will be set with this expectation in mind.
-The dispositive motion deadline is usually set for 30 days after the close of discovery and a trial date several months thereafter.
+Any subsequent motion seeking an extension of time should be filed no less than seven days before the existing deadline.

 Summary Judgment Motions